The Beaumont Award

 They will also be offered a free place at the Enterprise Boot Camp run by Spark at the University’s Careers Centre.

-A celebration event will be held in June 2025 at the University of Leeds Undergraduate Research Conference to honour the winners of the award.
+A celebration event will be held at the University of Leeds Undergraduate Research Conference to honour the winners of the award.

 Eligibility